GrzegorzCiepiel/SamplingDistributionsProject/README.md

    I use python 3.11 and work on pycharm

    ### As a first part of that project I decided to make a review from sampling distribution. ###
-  I selected "tempo" where each song is described in bits per minute I want to compare tempo  distribution in whole dataset with distribution of mean from 500 randomly chosen samples of 30 songs.
+  I selected "tempo" where each song is described in bits per minute.
+  I want to compare tempo  distribution in whole dataset with distribution of mean from 500 randomly chosen samples of 30 songs.